Robin Sloan

 There’s no room for public domain art in this one — you’ll see why.

-This is an archived edition of Robin’s newsletter.
+I’m Robin Sloan, a fiction writer with wide-ranging interests, which I capture here in my newsletter.
+This is an archived edition, originally transmitted in April 2023.
 You can sign up to receive future editions using the form at the bottom of the page.

 As many of you know, I’m in a band with Jesse Solomon Clark, called The Cotton Modules.
 About eighteen months ago, we released our first album, the product of a hybrid human/AI collaboration.